lluppesms/activate.cicd.course/Labs/yml/03_Templates/readme.md

 # YML Lab 3 - Working with YML Templates

 In this lab we are now going to take a deeper look into one of the powerful features of YML-based pipelines in Azure DevOps.
 We are going to work with YML Templates.
-So first of all let us start with a question:
+So first of all Let's start with a question:

 **Why do I need templates and why should I use them?**